hydrocomputing/igwp/README.md

 # igwp - Improved Global Warming Potential (IGWP)
+> A Global Warming Potential model with improved support for short-lived climate pollutions (SLCPs).

+## Why an Improved Version

-> The Global Warming Potential (GWP) is a commonly used, simple model to "normalize" the warming impact of different climate pollutants to $CO_2$ equivalents.
+The Global Warming Potential (GWP) is a commonly used, simple model to "normalize" the warming impact of different climate pollutants to
+$CO_2$ equivalents.
 This approach works well for long-lived climate pollutions (LLCPs) but fails for short-lived climate pollutions (SLCPs).
 The improved version of the GWP accounst much better for effect of SLCPs.

 ## Install